 Run a Sample Workload#

-After completing the deployment steps, you can verify your installation by running a sample GPU workload in a confidential container.
+After completing the deployment steps, verify your installation by running a basic single-GPU sample workload inside a Confidential Container.

 apiVersion: v1